 - “Running is a big question mark that’s there each and every day.
 It asks you, ‘Are you going to be a wimp or are you going to be strong today?'” — Peter Maher

-- “I tell our runners to divide the race into thirds.
-Run the first part with your head, the middle part with your personality, and the last part with your heart.” — Mike Fanelli
+- “Divide the race into thirds.
+Run the first part with your head, the middle with your personality, and the last with your heart.” — Mike Fanelli

-- “It’s very hard in the beginning to understand that the whole idea is not to beat the other runners.
-Eventually you learn that the competition is against the little voice inside you that wants you to quit.” — George Sheehan
+- “Eventually, you learn the competition isn’t with others; it’s with the little voice inside that wants you to quit.” — George Sheehan

-- Go to the gym and run on the treadmill.
+- Head to the gym and run on the treadmill.

-- Find a trail and go on an adventure run!
+- Find a trail for an adventurous run.

 Alternative titles for this holiday include: International Running Day, National Runner Day, International Runner Day, National Runners Day, International Runners Day, National Run Day, International Run Day, Runner Day, Runners Day, and Run Day.

-Global Running Day is devoted to celebrating cheerfulness and fun.
-It is annually on the first Wednesday in June.
+Global Running Day is observed annually on the first Wednesday in June.

 Observations